Looking to escape the cold of these winter months? There is a wide variety of experiences that combine education, athleticism, and above all, FUN!

 Location: 859 Portage Ave

-A fully immersive play area designed as an Arctic wonderland of active participation, is an exciting addition to the Assiniboine Park Zoo that is guaranteed to have your children climbing, sliding, learning, exploring and begging for more!
+The Assiniboine Park Zoo has a fully immersive play area designed as an Arctic wonderland that is guaranteed to have your children climbing, sliding, learning, exploring, and begging for more!
 There's even an ice cave with hidden messages, a responsive Aurora Borealis wall where children can conduct the northern lights, and a wall-sized icicle xylophone!

 Location: 2595 Roblin Boulevard, Winnipeg MB

-Housed in the oldest surviving train repair facility in Western Canada and is home to twelve exciting permanent galleries that spark kids’ creative learning.
-Unlike the no-touch exhibits at other museums, our galleries are always ready for hands-on fun!
-The latest innovations in education come together at the Children’s Museum with creative environments to provide a powerful learning experience that entertains as it educates.
+The Manitoba Children's Museum is housed in the oldest surviving train repair facility in Western Canada and home to twelve exciting permanent galleries that spark kids’ creative learning.
+Unlike the no-touch exhibits at other museums, the galleries here are always ready for hands-on fun!

 Location: 45 Forks Market Rd